 You may have heard about light-field displays as projecting true 3D digital content that can make you feel naturally immersed in the digital world.
-But what sets them apart from other 3D displays?
-While traditional 3D displays provide a "two-eye" illusion of depth by presenting a slightly different 2D image to each eye, light-field displays go beyond that by recreating the direction of light rays.
+But what makes these displays different from other 3D displays?
+While traditional 3D displays provide an illusion of depth by presenting a slightly different 2D image to each eye (called stereoscopic vision, the "two-eyes" vision), light-field displays go beyond that by recreating the direction of light rays.
 In the best cases, they even provide natural focal depth and "ocular parallax" - depth cues seen by each individual eye.
 These small extra effects may seem insignificant, but they are actually what makes the difference between how today's 3D imagery feels - meh - and how we see the real world.
 The light-field technology bridges this gap by adding all the depth cues of reality to the digital imagery.